 0

-By constraining a diffusion model's weights to lie in w2w space while following the standard diffusion loss, we can invert the identity from a single image into the model without overfitting.
+By constraining a diffusion model's weights to lie in w2w space while following the standard diffusion loss, we can invert the subject (i.e., identity) from a single image into the model without overfitting.
+This results in a new model which encodes the subject.
 Typical inversion into a generative latent space projects the input onto the data (e.g., image) manifold.
 Similarly, we project onto the manifold of identity-encoding model weights.
 Projection into w2w space generalizes to unrealistic or non-human identities, distilling a realistic subject from an out-of-distribution identity.
 We provide examples of inversion below with a variety of input types.

-Modeling the underlying manifold of identity-encoding weights allows sampling a new model that lies on it.
+Modeling the underlying manifold of subject-encoding weights allows sampling a new model that lies on it.
 This results in a new model that generates a novel identity that is consistent across generations.
 We provide examples of sampling models from w2w space below, demonstrating a variety of facial attributes, hairstyles, and contexts.

 As seen from the interactive examples above, weights2weights space enables applications analogous to those of a traditional generative latent space–-inversion, editing, and sampling–-but producing model weights rather than images.
 With generative models such as GANs, the instance is a latent mapping to an image, whereas the instance with weights2weights is a set of identity-encoding weights.